ent/ent/doc/md/tutorial-todo-gql-tx-mutation.md

 ## Isolation Levels

-If you'd like to tweak the transaction's isolation level.
-You can do so by implementing your own `TxOpener`.
-For Example -
+If you'd like to tweak the transaction's isolation level, you can do so by implementing your own `TxOpener`.
+For example:

 ```go
 srv.Use(entgql.Transactioner{